 What to cover the soil with

-For a no-till garden mulching is a must.
-The soil has to be covered at all times in order to maintain its softness and workability.
-With that being said, the cover in a no-till garden can be any kind of organic matter in the form of woodchips, hay, straw as well as compost that is annually layered on top of the soil.
+Mulching is a must for a no-till garden.
+The soil must always be covered to maintain its softness and workability.
+The cover in a no-till garden can be any organic matter, such as woodchips, hay, straw, and compost, that is annually layered on top of the soil.

-That’s why for maintaining a no-till garden we will talk about covering the soil, meaning placing a layer of natural material on top of the existing soil.
+That’s why, for maintaining a no-till garden, we will discuss covering the soil, which means placing a layer of natural material on top of the soil surface.
+The mulch layer improves the soil structure by mimicking mother nature.

 The best material is the one that is available to you.
-As a rule of thumb, you need annually about 1 inch 3cm of compacted material.
-So if you use loose material like hay or straw, add more.
+As a rule of thumb, you need about 1 inch 3cm of compacted material annually.
+So, if you use loose material like hay or straw, you must add a thick layer of mulch.

-Compost seems to be the best and easiest cover to work with.
+A layer of compost seems to be the best and easiest cover to work with, and what Charles Dowding recommends.
 It can be an all-plant compost or a mixture of well-rotted manure and compost.

 Mushroom compost is also compost but from the texture and benefits for the soil a bit in between compost and straw.
-We have used it many times, it smells a bit funny, but when applied in the fall the smell is usually gone by spring.
+We have used it many times, and it smells funny, but when applied in the fall, the smell is usually gone by spring.

 Wood chips work well for mulch in a dry climate, make sure you use the right wood chips for the garden because you will be planting into them in spring.